aghababa/Information_Retrieval/README.md

 Codes are either in Python (both ipynb and py files) or Java.

-We have used Galago for IR tasks in this course (see: https://lemur.sourceforge.io/documentation/Galago%20Documentation.html).
+We have used Galago for IR tasks in this course (see: https://sourceforge.net/p/lemur/wiki/Galago%20Installation/ and https://lemur.sourceforge.io/documentation/Galago%20Documentation.html).